chris7444/ansible-docker-ucp/README.md

 ## Manual backup

-Rather than waiting for an automated backup to take place, you can create a backup immediately
+Rather than waiting for an automated backup to take place, you can create a backup immediately.
+Right-click on the special VM, in this case  `clh-VM-in-dockervols-Docker_CLH`, select 'All HPE SimpliVity Actions' and choose 'Backup Virtual Machine' as shown in Figure 27.

 ![Backup virtual machine][backupvirtualmachine]
+**Figure 27.** Backup virtual machine

+You can specify a backup name, in this case 'manual_backup_test_01', as shown in Figure 28.

-**Figure 28.** Backup virtual machine
+![Backup virtual machine details][backupvmdetails] **Figure 28.** Backup virtual machine details

+## Restore

+![Search backups][searchbackups]
+**Figure 29.** Search backups